A look at the design, market and legacy of Victorian pottery

 The Minton majolica peacock

 After an uneventful voyage, on May 31, 1878, the Loch Ard encountered bad weather that culminated in a thick fog.
 The ship veered off course as the ship approached the Australian coast.
-As the fog lifted in the early hours of June 1, the captain was horrified to discover that the ship had drifted far closer to the coast near Mutton Bird Island than had been expected.
+As the fog lifted in the early hours of June 1, Captain Gibb was horrified to discover that the ship had drifted far closer to the coast near Mutton Bird Island than had been expected.
 Despite attempts to draw the ship back out to sea the vessel crashed against the rocky reef surrounding the island.

 The crash devastated the ship.
 The three masts crumbled blocking attempts to launch the lifeboats and killing some onboard.
 The vessel sank in fifteen minutes.